vadim-ivlev/readdir-recursive-pattern/README.md

 # readdir-recursive-pattern
-Read a directory recursively.
-Return files matching a RegEx pattern.
+Recursively list all files in a directory and its subdirectories that match a RegEx pattern.

-Install
+### Install

     npm install readdir-recursive-pattern

-Example
+### Example

     var read = require('fs-readdir-recursive')
     read(__dirname) === [